edgedelta/otelify-mcp-server/README.md

    Open your editor's MCP command palette and run a prompt like:

    ```
-   Otelize this service using the otelize-your-apps MCP server.
+   Otelify this service using the otelify-your-apps MCP server.
 Start by creating the checklist.
    ```

    The default workflow:

-   - Downloads `OTELIZE_CHECKLIST.md`
+   - Downloads `OTELIFY_CHECKLIST.md`
    - Generates a first-step instrumentation plan tailored to your stack
    - Provides the final Edge Delta endpoint configuration